amitmse/in_Python_/Neural Network/README.md

 ## 01. Perceptron
 	The simplest and oldest model of Neuron, as we know it.
 Takes some inputs, sums them up, applies activation function and passes them to output layer.

+	It's a Binary unit outputting Yes, No decisions with binary inputs.
+Perceptron function is a step function.
+Transform the normal Perceptron into a sigmoid neuron using a sigmoid function (y = 1/(1+e^-z).
+Sigmoid function is nothing but a smooth Step function and it gives us a range of values between 0 and 1.
+Using this gradual output from the neuron, we can control our weight learning and tweaking of the weights.
+This facilitates learning of weights in a neuron.

 ## 02. Feedforward Neural Network